 Can TDD fail?

-Not everyone is convinced by TDD’s perceived merits, with some seeing reasons why it will fail.
-A few are listed below:
+Not everyone is convinced by TDD’s perceived merits, with some reasons being raised as to why it will fail.
+Some are listed below:

 - TDD may not be right for developers who mostly work with a non-TDD approach.